Teichlab/basecloud/README.md

 # Basic R/python Teichlab computational cloud

-This bit of text is going to detail the process of creating a functional machine on the OpenStack cloud infrastructure, making use of a template pre-loaded with all sorts of computational goodies requested from all across the lab.
+This bit of text is going to detail the process of creating a functional machine on the internal OpenStack cloud infrastructure, making use of a template pre-loaded with all sorts of computational goodies requested from all across the lab:

+* **R/Rstudio:** edgeR, DESeq2, scater, scran, monocle, destiny, pcaMethods, zinbwave, tidyverse, devtools, Seurat, vcfR, igraph, car, cellrangerRkit, velocyto.R, EmptyDrops
+* **python3:** scanpy, sklearn, jupyter, velocyto, snakemake, GPy, GPclust, GPflow
+* **iRODS**
+* **Docker**
+* **Julia**
+* **samtools, bcftools, biobambam2, bedtools**

+If you don't see your preferred package on here, do not despair!
+A lot of the installed options come with a truckload of dependencies, so your everyday utility (ggplot2, numpy, that sort of stuff) is here.
+And if it isn't here, you have the power to install more stuff within R/Rstudio, or via `sudo pip3` for python.
+There's also `apt-get` for more all-purpose stuff.
 The cloud does not come with mapping/genomics stuff built in, those pipelines are supported by the second template mapcloud.

 ### Basic OpenStack things